 If you are still not sure, there is one book that is worth its weight in gold when it comes to pruning and training.
 It is one of my gardening bibles, written by the Royal Horticultural Society.
 It's a real 'must have' for both the beginner and more experienced gardener, with exceptionally clear diagrams, easy instructions and excellent pictures.
 You can't go far wrong with this book to help!
 Follow the link to find the book:

-Also you can read an article on pruning to give the best display of flowers: Pruning
+Also you can read an article from the RHS on pruning to give the best display of flowers: Pruning

 Choose plants inventively.
 Stamp your individuality on your garden, with eye-catching colours and combinations!

 Join the 'Love Gardening!'
 Ezine and receive garden and landscaping tips, exclusive voucher codes and updates to the website.
 More...